Reddit vs Surveys for Customer Research: Honest Comparison

 Surveys and Reddit research don't just differ in mechanics—they represent different philosophies of learning about customers.

 Surveys assume you know what to ask.
-You formulate questions, design answer options, and collect responses within a framework you've created.
 The strength is precision and quantifiability.
 The weakness is that you're limited to what you thought was important.
-Customers can only tell you about topics you've raised, using the language and frameworks you've provided.

 Reddit research assumes discovery matters more than confirmation.
-You're observing authentic discussions, reading complaints and praise that people shared for their own reasons.
 The strength is discovering what you didn't know to ask about.
 The weakness is that you can't steer the conversation or easily quantify what you learn.

 When Surveys Excel